Skip to main content

 Logging metrics to an external service

-In addition to log lines, you can use context.logger
+In addition to log lines, you can use context.logger to emit objects containing metrics for external streaming.

-For example, a code component can contain a line like this:
+For example, a code component can include:

 logger.metric({